-Military style programs designed to rehab troubled teens was a concept born in the early 1970s when the juvenile justice system needed a system that can address the rising rates of juvenile delinquents and provide an alternative to the overcrowded jails.
-What came out was a system that is now widely used to provide treatment and alternative education to children and youth with behavioral and psychological problems.
+Military-style programs designed to rehab troubled teens was a concept born in the early 1970s when the juvenile justice system needed a system that can address the rising rates of juvenile delinquents and provide an alternative to the overcrowded jails.

 Boosted by the significance of discipline as a principal method of managing children, by the 1980s, military schools and boot camps have become a popular solution for rehabilitation of troubled teenagers and at-risk youth and for parents wanting to give their misbehaving kids an education in discipline and obedience.

-But the problem with these solutions, however, is that these military-style programs boot camps, military schools, military wilderness programs, etc are proven not effective in dealing with teenage problems.
+However, the problem with these solutions is that these military-style programs boot camps, military schools, military wilderness programs, etc. are proven not effective in dealing with teenage issues.

-According to various research made into the subject starting in 2001 until recently in 2009, long-term military schools and short-term troubled teen boot camps do not directly address the unique requirements of children and teenagers with real behavioral, emotional and psychological problems, and thus, they have never been effective in fulfilling any of their stated goals.
+According to various research made into the subject starting in 2001 until recently in 2009, long-term military schools and short-term troubled teen boot camps do not directly address the unique requirements of children and teenagers with real behavioral, emotional and psychological problems.
+Thus, they have never been effective in fulfilling any of their stated goals.

-The same goes with kids suffering from behavioral issues such as attention deficit hyperactivity disorder (ADHD/ADD) and oppositional defiant disorder; these kids do not need a military model in order to learn how to behave.
+The same goes for kids suffering from behavioral issues such as attention deficit hyperactivity disorder (ADHD/ADD) and oppositional defiant disorder; these kids do not need a military model to learn how to behave.

-She found out that not only the antagonistic, in your face military model is counterproductive and only negates rehabilitation and treatment efforts of the school; it is also a system very open to abuse.
-Her studies have shown how a military model can pose a threat to the safety of its participants, of which could cause permanent damage on them.
+She found out that not only the antagonistic, in your face military model, is counterproductive and only negates rehabilitation and treatment efforts of the school; it is also a system very open to abuse.
+Her studies have shown how a military model can pose a threat to its participants’ safety, of which could cause permanent damage on them.

-According to Muscar, this highly confrontational nature is one reason why it should not be used in the juvenile treatment system.
+According to Muscar, this highly confrontational nature is why it should not be used in the juvenile treatment system.

-When deciding whether a military school is what your child needs, you should look past your anger and frustration and correctly identify the underlying issues that your troubled boy is facing.
+When deciding whether a military-style education is what your child needs, you should look past your anger and frustration and correctly identify the underlying issues that your troubled boy faces.

-You should be able to honestly answer the question of whether your child really needs is discipline, not therapy, because most probably, what he truly needs is a residential therapeutic environment where he can learn coping techniques that will allow him to manage himself better.
+You should be able to honestly answer whether your child really needs discipline, not therapy, because most probably, what he truly needs is a residential therapeutic environment where he can learn coping techniques that will allow him to manage himself better.

 If you do enough research, you will likely find that military-style programs have been proven not at all effective in treating the deep-seated emotional or behavioral problems that a troubled teenager might face.

-If you still feel that your child needs the tough love approach in order to learn how to behave, make sure that the military school you choose has the right facilities to meet a troubled boy’s needs.
-Make sure the school is properly accredited, the teachers certified and qualified, and better yet, licensed to award a high school diploma.
+If you still feel that your child needs the tough love approach in order to learn how to behave, make sure that the school you choose has the right facilities to meet a troubled boy’s needs.
+Make sure the school is appropriately accredited, the teachers certified and qualified, and, better yet, licensed to award a high school diploma.